ArtCC/libdc-swift/BLETest/fyi.md

 - Supports multiple retrievals without reopening the device
 - Proper cleanup on disconnect or app closure

+- The device fingerprint is:
+  - Saved after successful dive enumeration
+  - Loaded on app startup
+  - Applied when opening device connection
+  - Used by libdivecomputer to skip already downloaded dives

 # Error Handling

 - Checks for successful device opening